SoCrespo/OC-Python-P03/README.md

 Todo

 **CONFIG**
-The maze pattern is in the pattern.txt file an can be modified.
+The maze pattern is in the pattern.txt file and can be modified.
 It is a 15 x 15 structure, in which each cell is represented by a specific character:
-" W " (uppercase)for a piece of wall
+" W " (uppercase) for a piece of wall
 " _ " (key 8 of the keyboard) for a piece of corridor
 " : " for the exit.